-It is believed that by carrying out this act, young girls will be protected from harassment, rape, abduction and early forced marriage and therefore be kept in education.
+It is believed that by carrying out this act, young girls will be protected from harassment, rape, abduction, and early forced marriage and therefore be kept in education.
+Much like FGM, Breast Ironing is a harmful cultural practice and is child abuse and is classified as physical abuse.

 Often the abuser thinks they are doing something good for their daughter by delaying the effects of puberty so that she can continue education rather than marry.